craftcms/stripe/README.md

 ### Prices

-Like Commerce, Stripe uses “products” as a means of logically grouping goods and services—the things your customers actually buy are called “prices.”
+Like Craft Commerce, Stripe uses “products” as a means of logically grouping goods and services—the things your customers actually buy are called “prices.”

 The Stripe plugin handles this relationship using [nested elements](https://craftcms.com/docs/5.x/system/elements.html).
 Each product element will own one or more price elements, and expose them via a `prices` property or `getPrices()` method: